-For the years ended December 31, 2014, 2013 and 2012 the change in the fair value of the Zero Strike Calls resulted in an unrealized (loss) gain of (Ps.
-40,201), Ps.
-53,781 and Ps.
-(46,793), respectively, recognized in the net finance cost within the change in the fair value and settlements of financial instruments, net.
+For the years ended December 31, 2015 and 2014 the change in the fair value of the Zero Strike Calls resulted in an unrealized gain (loss) of Ps.221,182 and (Ps.
+40,201), respectively, recognized in the net finance cost within the change in the fair value and settlements of financial instruments, net.